OlliNie/LaruWind/README.md

 - The wind seems to die off at the kite spot before the forcasted time especially in the spring
 - Sometimes the windforcast is completely wrong

+## NOTES:
+Similar implementaion allready exists in Oulu and the website for the improved wind direction can be found at https://hawaji.azurewebsites.net.

+In the Oulu example a strong correlation was found that the actual wind is considerable stronger than the forcasted.
+It seems that in Laru the opposite is true.

 ## TODO: FRONT-END
+- Fetch wind forast from back-end
+- Provide wind direction along with if the wind direction is favorable for kiting
+- Provide a wind forcast for the next week
+- Additional improvements may include details for example on x wind direction it is likely to find holes in the wind or if the forcasted wind showed up early that the wind may die off earlyer as well

 ## TODO: BACK-END
 - Identify key features that effect wind at the local kite spot
 - Implement machine learning to come up with a way of improving wind forcast
 - Provide an API capable to providing improved forecast to the front-end
+- Work with front end deverlopers when creating API routes